rpuls/medusajs-for-railway-boilerplate/README.md

 ### commands
 `cd medusajs-storefront/`
+`yarn wait` will keep calling backend endpoint until a backend responds.
-`npm run build` will build the nextjs app - remember to start backend app prior to running this command.
+`yarn build` will build the nextjs app - remember to start backend app prior to running this command.
-`npm run start` will serve the frontend web shop.
+`yarn start` will serve the frontend web shop.